Quality as an Algorithm: How I Evaluate Businesses

 3. Financial Solidity

-The debt metric I find most informative is Net Debt / EBITDA.
-A value below 2 is comfortable.
+The debt metric I find most informative is net debt to EBITDA.
+A ratio below 2 is comfortable.
 Above 3, debt begins to constrain strategic flexibility.
 Above 5, it becomes dangerous.

 4. Growth Profile